 Tony W. Cawthon has been appointed to the College of Education Dean’s Advisory Board of Mississippi State University.
 He earned his doctorate from their College of Education’s Counselor Education/Student Affairs program in 1995.

-Judy Wright, elementary education, serves as facilitator in Summit on the Value of Play attended by educators, health professionals, park and recreation providers and policy-makers nationwide June 14-16, 2009.
-See press release.
+Judy Wright, Elementary Education, serves as facilitator in Summit on the Value of Play attended by educators, health professionals, park and recreation providers and policy-makers nationwide June 14-16, 2009.
+Read more.

 Lienne Federico Medford, associate professor and coordinator in the Masters of Middle Grades Level Education program, earned Teacher of Honor status through Kappa Delta Pi, International Honor Society in Education.
 To earn this recognition, Medford had to complete eight of 25 rigorous criteria that include being highly qualified as defined by the U.S. No Child Left Behind Act, participating in ongoing professional development and continuing education, serving in leadership roles, and publishing in education journals.

 Joe Ryan is an assistant professor in the Eugene T. Moore School of Education.
 Nominees for the Award of Excellence in Research are faculty members who demonstrate excellence in asking questions of importance, systematically obtain answers to the questions, and share the results of this process in appropriate public forums.

 Bill Fisk, Chair of Teacher Education and professor of Educational Foundations, received the University’s Alumni Master Teacher Award for 2009.
 Students nominate and vote on this award given to one individual a year.
 Read more.

 At the American Educational Research Association’s (AERA) annual conference in San Diego in April six faculty and 12 doctoral students in the School of Education presented a total of 14 papers.
 Read more.